Fuji Finepix F550 EXR Review

 Suitability - What is it good for?

-NOTE Portions of this review are taken from the Fuji Finepix F300 EXR
+NOTE Portions of this review are taken from the Fujifilm Finepix F300 EXR

 The Fuji Finepix F550 EXR is one of the most versatile digital camera which falls into the Travel-Zoom category.
 These are compact models best suited for travel-photography due to their powerful optical zoom lenses.
 In the case of this digital camera, the lens is equivalent to a 24-360mm lens in 35mm terms.
 This is a 15X optical zoom which starts at an ultra-wide angle and reaches well into the telephoto category.
 This wide range of focal-lengths is suitable for nearly all types of subject, including architecture, landscape, portraits, street photography and some wild-life.